isabellajade/sqlalchemy-challenge/README.md

 Now that the initial analysis has been completed, based on the queries I just developed, I created a Flask API.
 The routes are as follows;

 - /api/v1.0/precipitation
+    - Returns json with the date as the key and the value as the precipitation.
 - /api/v1.0/stations
+    - Returns jsonified data of all of the stations in the database.
 - /api/v1.0/tobs
+    - Returns jsonified data for the most active station for the past year.
 - /api/v1.0/temp/start/
+    - Returns the min, max, and average temperatures calculated from the given start date to the end of the dataset
 - /api/v1.0/temps/start/end
+    - Returns the min, max, and average temperatures calculated from the given start date to the given end date

 Below is an images of the homepage of the API.